eigendreams/behaviorCloning/README.md

 The first convoltional layers let the network learn its own color space.
 It seems useful to do a feature wise batch normalization, but since the data preprocessing already normalizes the images, there is no notorious difference in performance.
+See https://arxiv.org/pdf/1606.02228v2.pdf

 The next convolutional layers are there to try to catch general features of the road, while the last fully connected layers try to use those found features to produce the steering angle.